 Oral language plays a central role in reading development regardless of the language.
 Preschool oral language skills and linguistic backgrounds are associated with reading comprehension in the primary grades (Castles & Nation, 2018; Catts et al., 2015; LRRC & Chiu, 2018; Mancilla-Martinez & Lesaux, 2010; Storch & Whitehurst, 2002; Verhoeven & Van Leeuwe, 2008).
-Children who enter school with, or develop, strong oral language skills during the preschool years have an important foundation for reading development (Storch & Whitehurst, 2002), while those who do not have well-developed oral language skills are at risk of reading difficulties or failure (Catts et al., 2006).
+Children who enter school with or develop strong oral language skills during the preschool years have an essential foundation for reading development (Storch & Whitehurst, 2002), while those who do not have well-developed oral language skills are at-risk of reading difficulties or failure (Catts et al., 2006).

 Studies have found that a strong English oral language development component is needed to support English literacy development (Ehri et al., 2007; NASEM, 2017; Saunders et al., 2006; Tong et al., 2008; Vaughn et al., 2006).
-In one study, Ehri and colleagues (2007) enhanced literacy instruction with English oral language support and found positive results for emergent bilinguals and for language minority students who were not classified as emergent bilinguals (Ehri et al., 2007).
-As emergent bilinguals achieve higher English proficiency levels, they become more skilled readers (Goldenberg, 2020; Li & Clariana, 2019).
+In one study, Ehri and colleagues (2007) enhanced literacy instruction with English oral language support and found positive results for ELs and language minority students who were not classified as ELs (Ehri et al., 2007).
+As ELs achieve higher English proficiency levels, they become more skilled readers (Goldenberg, 2020; Li & Clariana, 2019).

-Oral language development is important for skilled reading for all students, but for emergent bilinguals learning to read in English, a greater emphasis on oral language development is needed to develop word knowledge (SVR) as reading language demands increase through the grades (Goldenberg, 2020; Raudszus et al., 2019).
-Oral language development should be an integral part of language and literacy instruction for emergent bilinguals because many are not developing English language proficiency at expected rates to succeed in school, on average six years (Collier & Thomas, 2017).
-As many as 25%-40% of emergent bilinguals are considered long-term English learners, meaning they did not reach English proficiency from school entry to middle or high school, placing them at greater risk of school failure and poor academic outcomes (Saunders & Marcelletti, 2013; Umansky & Reardon, 2014).
+Oral language development is vital for skilled reading for all students, but for ELs learning to read in English, a greater emphasis on oral language development is needed to develop word knowledge (SVR) as reading language demands increase through the grades (Goldenberg, 2020; Raudszus et al., 2019).
+Oral language development should be an integral part of language and literacy instruction for ELs "Oral language development should be an integral part of language and literacy instruction for ELs." because many are not developing English language proficiency at the expected rates to succeed in school, on average six years (Collier & Thomas, 2017).
+As many as 25%-40% of ELs are considered long-term ELs, meaning they did not reach English proficiency from school entry to middle or high school, placing them at greater risk of school failure and poor academic outcomes (Saunders & Marcelletti, 2013; Umansky & Reardon, 2014).